+Control

 Consult County Extension Agent

 Grape Leadcable Borer

 Adult is cylindrical black beetle, 1/4” long.
 Emerging from round holes in trunks of damaged vines and from dead wood in spring and early summer.
 Larvae are 1/3” long and cream color with dark head.
 Larvae are C-shaped and may be found in tunnels on the vine where they feed.
 Not a common pest.